-As the Duke and Duchess of Cambridge, Prince William may have a two-hour dash to be at Kate's side when she goes into labour.
+As the Duke and Duchess of Cambridge, née Kate Middleton, prepare to welcome their second child, royal aides have confirmed that Prince William may have a two-hour dash to be at Kate's side when she goes into labour.
 The second-in-line to the throne will be in the middle of his training with the East Anglian Air Ambulance, and will be covering three different areas, Gloucestershire, Norwich and Cambridge.

 Prince William has begun his training at Bond Air Services